In the last article about dependency management I’ve explained why we, PHP programmers, need composer and why you should use it in your PHP projects.

 Let’s say our project depends on Twig library.

-file will look like this:
+The require section in composer.json file will look like this:

-1 2 3 |
+1 2 3 | |

 The file says we want Twig version at least 1.12.0.
 Composer will install the newest minor version (e.g. 1.12.1 or 1.12.3) of major version 1.12.
 We’ll never get Twig 1.11 or Twig 1.13 or Twig 2.0.

-We can define an exact version of Twig like this: "twig/twig": "1.12.1"
+We can define an exact version of Twig like this: "twig/twig": "1.12.1".

 Maybe we want any newest development version.
-It’s simple: "twig/twig": "dev-master"
+It’s simple: "twig/twig": "dev-master".

-Now composer will install newest bleeding-edge version from master
+Now composer will install newest bleeding-edge version from master branch

 from Twig’s Git repository.
 The used schema

-is: dev-<branch>
+is: dev-<branch>.

 Using custom dependencies

-If you have your own libraries you want to use in a project, add repositories
+If you have your own libraries you want to use in a project, add repositories section

-.
+to the composer.json.
 It contains array of

 VCS